 Uganda reclaims its position as Pearl of Africa | Here is why you should visit NOW

-Uganda must be included on your bucket list at once – trust me, you are never going to regret it.
+Uganda must be included in your bucket list at once – trust me, you are never going to regret it.
 Why?
 I’ll tell you why and I’ll tell you this on authority.
 I have traveled to this country a dozen times (or more) and every time, there is something new to do, see or experience.
 It is a country of surprises waiting to happen.
 Of course there are times I end up eating at the same restaurant, seeing the same herd of elephants on the safari or end up having the same conversation with the same people but it is exciting every time!

-I’ll say this – Uganda is more than Idi Amin, Lake Victoria and the infamous Entebbe airport siege.
+Uganda is more than Idi Amin, Lake Victoria and the infamous Entebbe airport siege.
 Uganda is about lush green forests inhabited by primates (gorillas and chimpanzees), arid savannahs, lakes, snow-capped mountains, tea, coffee plantations and is the home of River Nile (White).

 I know I will never tire of traveling through this country – and there is no doubt Uganda occupies a very special place in my heart.
 There is something magical and magnetic about it – a vibe that is hard to ignore that you will fall in love with it at once.